akvorado/akvorado/console/data/docs/02-configuration.md

 - `brokers` specifies the list of brokers to use to bootstrap the connection to the Kafka cluster
+- `tls` defines the TLS configuration to connect to the cluster
 - `version` tells which minimal version of Kafka to expect
 - `topic` defines the base topic name
 - `topic-configuration` describes how the topic should be configured

+The following keys are accepted for the TLS configuration:

+- `enable` should be set to `true` to enable TLS.
+- `verify` can be set to `false` to skip checking server certificate (not recommended).
+- `ca-file` gives the location of the file containing the CA certificate in PEM format to check the server certificate.
+If not provided, the system certificates are used instead.
+- `cert-file` and `key-file` defines the location of the client certificate pair in PEM format to authenticate to the broker.
+If the first one is empty, no client certificate is used.
+If the second one is empty, the key is expected to be in the certificate file.
+- `sasl-username` and `sasl-password` enables SASL authentication with the provided user and password.
+- `sasl-algorithm` tells which SASL mechanism to use for authentication.
+This can be `none`, `plain`, `scram-sha256`, or `scram-sha512`.
+This should not be set to none when SASL is used.

 The following keys are accepted for the topic configuration: